whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Stories from healthy nations show what it's like when women can trust all the men.
 One Cheyenne boy named Wikis was 5 or 6 years old when his village was suddenly attacked, and men instantly ran towards the threat while women gathered the children.
 Wikis said, "My mother rushed out and caught me by the hand... and then she stopped and in a shrill, sweet voice began to sing; and other women that were running about stopped too, and began to sing songs to encourage their husbands and brothers and sons to fight bravely; for enemies were attacking the camp..."[xxx-when buffalo ran|attack on the camp] The women would not have sung for untrustworthy men.

 All these stories show how low our standards for men are.
-When boys are trained for submissive obedience instead of deep bravery, they learn to "hold back" or "shut down" core parts of themselves, becoming spiritually lost as they do not know how to relate to themselves and the world in a good way.
+When boys are trained for submissive obedience, they are trained for cowardice instead of bravery and humiliation instead of dignity.
+This upbringing trains boys to "hold back" or "shut down" core parts of themselves, becoming spiritually lost as they do not know how to relate to themselves and the world in a good way.

-Men can learn to ignore their own humiliation and cowardice.
-Some become people-pleasers who stand for nothing, just trying to keep life comfortable.
-Others become selfish, standing only for their own needs.
-That Martin Luther King Jr and Jesus Christ are so revered shows just how rare profoundly good men are in unhealthy nations.
+Boys are raised to ignore their humiliation and cowardice so it seems normal.
+Some grow up to be people-pleasers who stand for nothing, just keeping life easy.
+Others become selfish, standing only for themselves.
+That Martin Luther King Jr and Jesus Christ are so revered shows how rare profoundly good men are in unhealthy nations.

 Spiritually lost men may preen on social media, flaunt their wealth, or spend vast hours playing video games.
 Some men live vicariously by watching movies or professional sports, or they focus on superficial hobbies or making money, or obsess over political and religious dogmas.